Terry Joyce, in an paper about something else, mentions this neat datum that I had never noticed.

 - 長引く Naga-biku “long-draw” = to drag on

-Source: Terry Joyce, Modeling the Japanese mental lexicon: Morphological, orthographic and phonological considerations
+Source: Terry Joyce, Modeling the Japanese mental lexicon: Morphological, orthographic and phonological considerations, who credits:

 - Kageyama, T. (1982) Word formation in Japanese.
 Lingua, 57, 215–258.